nbirnel/windirs/doc-src/README.md

 windirs
 ---------
 A ruby gem to convert between Unix, Windows, and Cygwin paths.
-NOTHING HAS BEEN IMPLEMENTED

 Installation
 ---------
 `gem install windirs`

-or, if you want the latest and the greatest, or if you want the man page installed:
+or, if you want the latest and the greatest,

     git clone https://github.com/windirs
     cd windirs